retaildevcrews/caf-terraform-landingzones-starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/01-terraform.md

 Configure the global settings for the environment.
 Make sure to pick an appropriate name for the environment to minimize the risk of resource collisions.
 For personal environments, set `ENVIRONMENT_NAME` to something that is unique to you.
 For other environments like dev, or preprod, set it to a unique name for that environment.
 See [environment naming docs](./environment_naming.md) for more information.

+>NOTE: Environment name is used as a prefix to the azure resources and hence [Azure naming restrictions](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules) are applied to the resulting name of the resources.
+>It is recommeneded to use short and unique environment name with 1-13 characters in length which includes:
+>- a through z (lowercase letters)
+>- 0 through 9 (numbers)

 ```bash
 # Export the base directory of the repo
 cd caf-terraform-landingzones-starter